Shruthidoddmani/netflix-app/README.md

 - useRef Hook
 - FireHBase Setup
 - Deploying our app to production
-- create SignUp user account using Firebase
+- create SignUp user account using Firebase API
+- Implemented Sign in user using Firebase API
+- Created Redux store using Redux toolkit and created UserSlice
+-

  # Features
  - Login & Signup